Nikkor AF-S 18-200mm f/3.5-5.6 G IF-ED VR DX - Review / Test Report - Analysis

 At 24mm the distortion characteristic is neutral before turning into very pronounced

-pincushion distortions beyond.
+pincushion distortion beyond.
 All in all one of the worst performances here.

 The chart above has a real-world size of about 120x80cm.